ReevesA1/RocketOS-Bootstrap/README.md

 # ---------Installs Xcode Command Line Tools--------
 # Check if Xcode is already installed
-if xcode-select -p 1>/dev/null; then echo "Xcode is already installed.
-Press enter to exit." read exit 0 fi
+if xcode-select -p 1>/dev/null; then print "\033[32mXcode Command Line Tools is allready installed...
+Press Enter to continue\033[0m" read exit 0 fi

 # Print a message in green color
-print "\033[32mInstalling Xcode Command Line Tools...\033[0m"
+print "\033[32mInstalling Xcode Command Line Tools...
+Press Enter to continue\033[0m" read
-read

 # Check if the Xcode_14.3.xip file exists on the Stubby USB volume